-Free time: The town of Pazardzhik offers a variety of opportunities for good entertainment, sightseeing and shopping.
-At the weekends there are guided visits to the ancient city of Plovdiv (for all field school participants) and to Stara Zagora and the Museum of the Europe' best preserved Neolithic (5600 BC) dwellings (for participants in the Extended Field School Project).
+Free time: The town of Pazardzhik and its surroundings offers a variety of opportunities for good entertainment, sightseeing, sports, wine-tasting and shopping.
+Guided visits to the Archaeological Museum, Roman monuments and the Old Town Quarter of Plovdiv will be organized for all field school participants.
+Participants in the two project sessions (1&2) will visit also Stara Zagora and the Museum of the Europe' best preserved Neolithic (5600 BC) dwellings.

-The Admission fee includes educational and fieldwork activities, full-board accommodation (hotel + 3 meals per day), tools, materials, Project Handbook, issue of Certificate of Attendance, excursions/sightseeing tours/entrance fees and administrative costs.
+The Admission fee includes educational and fieldwork activities, tools, materials, Project Handbook, issue of Certificate of Attendance, full-board accommodation (including three meals per day), excursions/sightseeing tours/entrance fees and administrative costs.